 - Our staff recognise the importance of explicit teaching to achieve clearly identified and specific learning outcomes. - Staff place high expectations on student conduct and the development of social responsibility through the delivery of the You Can Do It!
 Program.
-This consists of weekly lessons focusing on the 5 Keys to Success: Persistence, Confidence, Resilience, Getting Along, and Confidence. - ICT is integrated in daily curriculum delivery through planning process. - Weekly ICT lessons from Prep to Year 6 are facilitated in a purpose built computer lab.
-Classes have regular access to an additional computer lab for whole class teaching and consolidation of concepts. - ICT resources include one Interactive whiteboard per teaching space; digital still and video cameras. - Students have the opportunity to engage in Excursions, Incursions and Camps - Weekly Chess Program - Book Fair and Premiers Reading Challenge - Artistic and Author visits - Robotics Club
+This consists of weekly lessons focusing on the 5 Keys to Success: Persistence, Confidence, Resilience, Getting Along, and Confidence. - ICT is integrated in daily curriculum delivery through planning process. - Purpose built computer lab, Laptops and iPads are accessed by students in alignment with classroom work.
+Students have access to devices to enhance their learning opportunities. - Each classroom space has ICT resources such as an Interactive whiteboard and access to school owned devices. - Students have the opportunity to engage in Excursions, Incursions and Camps - Weekly Chess Program - Book Fair and Premier's Reading Challenge